JacobAKnox/CST316JuniorProject/README.md

 # CST316JuniorProject

-Team: Jacob Knox, Joseph Ten Eyck, Freddy Hernandez Jimenez, James Lawrance,
+Team: Jacob Knox, Joseph Ten Eyck, Freddy Hernandez Jimenez, James Lawrance, and Rayyan Ansari

 Needs a google api key supplied in the enviroment file for most location setup to run properly.
 Guide to set one up in the wiki.